teknetia/lyrebird/README.md

-# Lyrebird
+# 🐦 Lyrebird

-Lyrebird helps you tweet faster and eaier from events by automatically appending the hashtags for you.
+Lyrebird helps you tweet faster and easier from events by automatically appending the hashtags for you.

 ![Lyrebird CLI Screenshot](https://raw.githubusercontent.com/teknetia/lyrebird/master/docs/lyrebird-cli.png)